Agent YAML Specification

 memory: "File:./conversations.json:50"

-memory: "File:./agent-memory.json:200"
+memory:

-Note: Memory is a simple string, not a complex object.
-If omitted, defaults to InMemory.
+Note: If omitted, memory defaults to InMemory.

 Future Backends: SQLite and PostgreSQL backends are planned for future releases.
 Use InMemory for development/testing and File for persistent storage.